nuttdguy/restaurant-management/README.md

 ﻿# Restaurant-Management:

- ## Simple SPA and REST server side application for managing restaurants
+ ## Aingle Page App (SPA) and Spring-boot REST API:
+Users can perform simple operations for getting, creating, updating and deleting restaurants and its dishes.

  ## Client / Front-end technologies:
  - React